top of page

 Will Liquid Nitrogen Fix a Bad Heat Treatment?

 People ask questions!
-And we're going to try and provide some answers today about one of the most misunderstood parts of heat-treating knives- the cryogenic treatment, or cryogenic process, of quenching knife steels!
-So read on!
-And offer feedback if you please..
+We will try and provide some answers today about one of the most misunderstood parts of heat treating knives- the cryogenic treatment, or cryogenic process, of quenching knife steels!
+So read on, and offer feedback if you please.

 What Is Liquid Nitrogen?

 The air we breathe is 78% gaseous nitrogen.
 It is all around us as you read this.
-So there's plenty of this element, but we need it to be liquid, and we need it in a container!
-This involves a process called "air liquifaction", which compresses and chills air to the point where its constituent components separate and liquify. (carbon dioxide becomes solid at -120F, nitrogen liquefies at -320F, oxygen at -297F, hydrogen at -423F).
+So there's plenty of this element, but we need it to be liquid and in a container!
+This involves a process called "air liquefaction," which compresses and chills air to the point where its constituent components separate and liquefy. (carbon dioxide becomes solid at -120F, nitrogen liquefies at -320F, oxygen at -297F, hydrogen at -423F).

-Knowing that, the liquifier can collect each liquid element at a specific temperature, pretty much in its pure state.
-Much like a liquor still purifies and collects alcohol, except the temperatures are reversed!
-Then all that's necessary is to keep it cold, and pump it into my dewar.
-(The 34 liter vacuum insulated dewar I own insulates so well I only fill it about twice a year!
-Now remember, LN2 boils at temps above -320F, so I think that's amazing!)
+Knowing that the liquefier can collect each liquid element at a specific temperature in its pure state, much like a liquor still purifies and collects alcohol, except the temperatures are reversed!
+Then all that's necessary is to keep it cold or compressed and pump it into my dewar.
+(The 34 liter vacuum insulated Dewar I own insulates so well that I only fill it about twice a year!
+Remember, liquid nitrogen boils at temperatures above -320F, so that's amazing!

 Why Cryo Knives?